Klopp's Scouse gem! Jones is showing he can be a Liverpool star | Goal.com

 Klopp's Scouse gem!
 Jones is showing he can be a Liverpool star

-There’s something wonderful about watching home-grown talent emerge, especially at a club like Liverpool, and on Thursday night the Reds’ latest Scouse star served further notice of his vast potential, firing Jurgen Klopp’s side into the fourth round of the Carabao Cup.
+There’s something wonderful about watching home-grown talent emerge, especially at a club like Liverpool, and on Thursday night the Reds’ latest Scouse star served further notice of his vast potential, firing Jurgen Klopp’s side into the fourth round of the Carabao Cup and a standout tie with Arsenal.

 That’s five goals now in just 16 first-team appearances.
 Amid all the (understandable) excitement surrounding new signings, Klopp knows he has something special developing within his own ranks.
-Jones, like Trent Alexander-Arnold before him, looks a star of the future.
+Jones, like Trent Alexander-Arnold before him, looks a star of the now, as well as the future.

 “A proper squad player at this moment in time,” said assistant manager Pep Lijnders on Wednesday.
 Lijnders has been one of Jones’ greatest advocates, having worked with him as a 16-year-old youngster as part of Liverpool’s ‘Talent Group’ at Melwood.